Leah And Yitzhak Rabin: Dying For Peace

 As he takes his last breath the peace process he’s dying for goes into cardiac arrest with only a slight pulse of that vision still palpable today.
 The shock wave of his death was felt by none as acutely as his wife of almost fifty years, Leah Rabin.

 Unlike the spouses of other well-known leaders who’ve been assassinated, Mrs. Rabin did not hide away, go into seclusion or say, “It’s a private matter.”
 Her disbelief, raw pain, and agony were witnessed and shared by millions.

-In spite of the loneliness that will “never end”, Mrs. Rabin kept fighting for peace, to honor her husband and provide meaning and purpose to a world that was turned upside down.
-She followed her convictions and spoke out against the hate mongers and naysayers at home and abroad.
-(Mrs. Rabin died shortly after she and I spoke in Tel Aviv on November 12, 2000.)
-This is an excerpt from Don’t Just Sit There, Do Something!
-Grief’s Wake Up Call.
+In spite of the loneliness that will “never end”, Mrs. Rabin kept fighting for peace, to honor her husband, and to provide meaning and purpose to a world that was turned upside down.

 A columnist after the murder said, “We trusted him and left him alone in the open, thinking he could do it himself, that we can go to Thailand and Turkey in the summer, have a good time, leave it to him, he’ll do it without us.”
 This attitude turned out to prove very, very wrong.
 He needed the people; he needed support on the street.